leslzine/dataviz101/final.md

 ### Treemap

-{% include treeplot.html %}
+{% include final-tree.html %}

-If the embed link isn't functioning in your browser, here's a link to the [visualization on Tableau Public](https://public.tableau.com/profile/jenna.freedman#!/vizhome/Assignment3_435/TreeMapDashboard).
+**If the embed link isn't functioning in your browser, here's a link to the [visualization on Tableau Public](https://public.tableau.com/profile/jenna.freedman#!/vizhome/Assignment3_435/TreeMapDashboard).